marspier/Data-Mining-II-T1/README.md

     PC_df.head()

-2. Identify the total number of principal components, using the elbow rule or the Kaiser criterion.
-Include a screenshot of the scree plot.
+2. Total number of principal components, using the elbow rule or the Kaiser criterion.
 **Kaiser Criterion**